16 Jobs with a Masters in Education

 7. Education Administrator

 Administrators handle the logistical and operational aspects of educational institutions.
-Duties may include collaborating with staff, managing resources, and coordinating events.
+Duties may include collaborating with staff, managing resources, and coordinating key processes and events.

 Job titles: education manager, academic director, school operations manager, school coordinator.